zschutzman/zschutzman.github.io/tradeoffs-fair-dist/pareto.md

 </div>

-A Jupyter notebook containing a skeleton of the code used to perform the Markov chain Monte Carlo search is [[here]](./tradeoffs-skeleton.ipynb).
+A Jupyter notebook containing a skeleton of the code used to perform the Markov chain Monte Carlo search is [[here (nbviewer)]](https://nbviewer.jupyter.org/github/zschutzman/zschutzman.github.io/blob/master/tradeoffs-fair-dist/tradeoffs-skeleton.ipynb)
-It can be opened in NBViewer at this link.